This Is The Best Day Trip You Can Take From Hong Kong

 The Vegas of the East

 Take a pedicab from the ferry port to the historical centre of Macau and the first thing you’ll notice is the glittering casino strip, the most gaudy and extreme relic of Portuguese rule.
-Though Macau was officially handed back to China in 1999, it remains economically autonomous – it’s the only place in China where gambling is legal, the ‘Vegas of the East’.
-A vast replica of the Venetian hotel exists in Hong Kong – much larger than its Vegas brother with some 540,000 square feet of gaming space – and there’s a replica Wynn Casino with its own ‘performance lake’.
+Though Macau was officially handed back to China in 1999, it remains economically autonomous – it’s the only place in China where gambling is legal, which is why it’s been dubbed the ‘Vegas of the East’.
+A vast replica of the Venetian hotel exists in Hong Kong – much larger than its Vegas brother, with some 540,000 square feet of gaming space – and there’s a replica Wynn Casino with its own ‘performance lake’.

 These are two of 33 casinos that prop up the Macau economy, including the woozily spectacular Grand Lisboa.
 We wouldn’t recommend going inside these building unless you love to gamble (or you want to check out a this strange indoor waterworld) but for a passing traveller, it’s a gobsmacking landscape to behold.

 The historical centre of Macau is where it’s at; a weaving web of cobbled streets framed by bright buildings, bracing town squares and decorative fountains, all perfectly manicured with casino money.
 The buildings are conspicuously European in flavour, though they house Chinese businesses.
 Senado Square and St Dominic’s Church are particularly beautiful, like pieces of Lisbon on the edge of the South China Sea.
 Make sure you stop at one of the many alley-side bakeries to sample the Portuguese tarts.
 They’re the absolute best in old town Macau, most especially at Margaret’s Café e Nata.